 Use the sample table shown above and import it into your Storage.
 Then set the input and output mapping for your transformation.

-The following script will take each row of the source table, and split the column, the name of which is specified in the
+The following script will take each row of the source table, and split the column whose name is specified in the

 splitCol variable by the character specified in the

 splitChar variable.
 The resulting values will be put